ezmac/bean_counter/README.md

 #  This project is defunct;

 I'm leaving it because it can give you a huge head start to reproduce something similar, but don't use as is.
-It may contain vulnerabilities.
+It contains vulnerabilities.

+Github has flagged the EJS dependency as having the following vulnerabilities:
+ - CVE-2017-1000188 - Moderate severity
+ - CVE-2017-1000189 - High severity
+ - CVE-2017-1000228 - High severity

+You have been warned.

 # Computer availability script
 ###### Better project pending